ebukaume/custom-grid-based-framework/docs.md

 ### text classes

-Just apply class text-align-<where> and your text gets aligns there.
+Just apply class text-align-where and your text gets aligns there.
 The options avaliable are;

 - left
 - right